Fix PS5 Can't Obtain IP Address [Working Solution 2023]

 The “can’t obtain an IP address within the time limit” error occurs when the PS5 has a bug in the firmware.
 Most users faced the issue immediately after a firmware update that contained the bug.

-If you’re using Wi-Fi to connect the PS5 to the internet, PS5 will show the error message if the router or access point is far away from the console.
+If you’re using Wi-Fi to connect the PS5 to the internet, the PS5 will show the error message if the router or access point is far from the console.

 Even though PS5 has the latest and high-end hardware, the WiFi module is not the strongest.
 As a result, it often fails to connect to the router even at a not-so-far distance.

-Another reason is not having a static IP.
+The absence of a static IP address is a leading cause.
 PS5 will ban your IP address if it changes too often, which is very common when you are not using any public IP address.
 So, a static IP is required for a stable internet connection.

 Also, if your ports are blocked, then you might experience error code CE-109502-7 on your PlayStation 5.

-Sometimes the router’s Dual-Band or 5GHz can create difficulties while connecting to the internet.
+Sometimes the router’s Dual-Band or Single-Band can create difficulties while connecting to the internet.
 This is especially true if the console is far from your router.

 Now that we know the possible reasons behind the error code CE-109502-7, let’s get into troubleshooting.